Galileo (1975 film): Home media

+In 2019, Kino released the film on Blu-Ray.

+Critical reception

 Several critics have admired the film's success in adapting Brecht's important play for the cinema.
 Roger Ebert wrote in 1975, "Brecht's Galileo bears only a sporadic resemblance to the facts of the great man's life.
 But no matter: What Brecht was after, and what the new American Film Theater version of his play does a pretty good job of delivering, was a drama of ideas, not biography."
 Vincent Canby noted particularly the "hugely theatrical scene in which the Pope (Michael Lonsdale) is being robed for an audience and trying not to give in to the Inquisitor's arguments to do something about Galileo."
 Writing in 2012, Alex von Tunzelmann commented: "Adapted from Bertolt Brecht's intelligent, gutsy play, this film is a smart take on Galileo's life."

 On the other hand, many critics have reacted negatively to the performance by Topol as Galileo.
 Jay Cocks, reviewing the film for Time in 1975, wrote: "Topol misses the role's strength, both in character and intellect.
 Most of the actors around him, however, are superb: John Gielgud, Margaret Leighton, Edward Fox, Patrick Magee, John McEnery."
 Canby, writing in The New York Times in 1975, complained: "There is one problem with the film, and it is a major one; the casting of Topol in the title role ... although he's a big man he imparts no sense of intellectual heft. ... but the rest of the production has exceptional style and intelligence, the sort of things one should be able to expect from the American Film Theater."

 The original 1947 theatrical performance received a similar criticism, only then it was Charles Laughton who played Galileo.
 Tom Milne makes this a criticism of Losey's directing, writing that "Topol is allowed to get away with presenting Galileo as a hero, which makes nonsense of Brecht's condemnation of him as a coward for his betrayal of science".
 Some recent reviewers have been much more positive about Topol's performance, including von Tunzelmann and Robert Benson.

 Martin Walsh added a different perspective, writing in 1975 that "Losey may not be the radical director Brecht deserves.
 But his production is consistently restrained and allows the incomparable intelligence of Brecht's text to thrust through to us."